pjjonesnz/saveMyForm.jquery/README.md

 });
 ```

-5. or for all forms on the current page:
+Or you can specify the jquery selector as required - eg. call it for all forms on the current page:

 ``` javascript
 $(function () {